milonmaze/privacy-terms-observatory/about.att.com/csr/home/privacy/full_privacy_policy.html.md

 Most importantly, it explains the choices you can make at any time about how your information is used.

-We’ve recently updated our Privacy Policy.

-Learn more about the updates or read the prior version.

 When this Policy applies

 The information we collect